Controlling the dispersion of longitudinal waves via the affine deformation of the interlaced wire medium: Coordinates of low-frequency points

-Investigation of a relative position of the Brillouin zone of the deformed metamaterial and its low-frequency points can be visualized in $k$-space (see Fig. \Ref{fig:b-zones}).
-The absence of the $\Gamma$-born surfaces for the considered metamaterials \textit{family} confirmed not only by Fig. \Ref{fig:b-zones} but also by the computed (using thin PEC wires in COMSOL model) dispersion diagrams presented in Fig. \ref{fig:disp-qgr}.
+The relative position of the Brillouin zone of the deformed metamaterial and its low-frequency points can be visualized in $k$-space (see Fig. \Ref{fig:b-zones}).
+The absence of the $\Gamma$-born surfaces for the metamaterials of the considered \textit{family} is confirmed by Fig. \Ref{fig:b-zones} and also by the computed (using thin PEC wires in COMSOL\cite{comsol} model) dispersion graphs presented in Fig. \ref{fig:disp-qgr}.

-In the case of cubic unit cell metamaterial ($\theta_2 = \pi / 2$, Fig. \ref{fig:unitcell}(b)) the Brillouin zone is a cube (\textit{Simple Cubic Lattice}) and isofrequency surfaces are born in its eight corner points (see Fig. \ref{fig:b-zones}(b)): two in $\mathrm{Q}$-points (lie on the $k_x$ axis, symmetrically with respect to the point $\Gamma$) and six at $\mathrm{R}$-points (outside the $k_x$ axis).
+For the cubic unit cell metamaterial ($\theta_2 = \pi / 2$, Fig. \ref{fig:unitcell}(b)) the Brillouin zone is a cube (\textit{Simple Cubic Lattice}), and isofrequency surfaces are born in its eight corner points (see Fig. \ref{fig:b-zones}(b)): two of them in $\mathrm{Q}$-points (they lie on the $k_x$ axis, symmetrically with respect to the point $\Gamma$), while the other six are at $\mathrm{R}$-points (outside the $k_x$ axis).

-The slightest change in the deformation angle $\theta$ leads to a change in the relative position of the $k$-spheroids and the Wigner-Seitz cell in the reciprocal space (blue polyhedrons in Fig. \ref{fig:b-zones}).
+The slightest change in the deformation angle $\theta$ results in a different relative position of the $k$-spheroids and the Wigner-Seitz cell shape in the reciprocal space (blue polyhedrons in Fig. \ref{fig:b-zones}).

-For $\theta <\pi / 2$ (Fig. \ref{fig:unitcell}(a)): $\mathrm{Q}$-points lie on the surface of the Brillouin zone of the \textit{RHL1} type (\textit{Rhombohedral Lattice type 1}, Fig. \ref{fig:b-zones}(a)), and $\mathrm{R}$-ellipsoids approaching its (zone) corners when the deformation angle $\theta$ approaches to $\pi / 2$.
+For $\theta <\pi / 2$ (Fig. \ref{fig:unitcell}(a)) $\mathrm{Q}$-points lie on the surface of the Brillouin zone of the \textit{RHL1} type (\textit{Rhombohedral Lattice type 1}, Fig. \ref{fig:b-zones}(a)), and $\mathrm{R}$-ellipsoids approach its corners with the deformation angle $\theta$ approaching $\pi / 2$.

-For angles $\theta>\pi / 2$ the opposite is true: $\mathrm{R}$-ellipsoids are located in the corners of the \textit{RHL2} cell (in the case of $\theta = \theta_\perp$ the Bravais lattice is body-centered cubic; the Brillouin zone has the \textit{BCC} type, Fig. \ref{fig:b-zones}(c)), and $\mathrm{Q}$-ellipsoids moving away from its vertices with increasing of deformation angle (Fig. \Ref{fig:b-zones}(c,d)).
+For angles $\theta>\pi / 2$ the opposite is true: $\mathrm{R}$-ellipsoids are located in the corners of the \textit{RHL2} cell (in the case of $\theta = \theta_\perp$ there is a body-centered cubic Bravais lattice; the Brillouin zone has the \textit{BCC} type, Fig. \ref{fig:b-zones}(c)), and $\mathrm{Q}$-ellipsoids are moving away from its vertices with the deformation angle increasing (Fig. \Ref{fig:b-zones}(c,d)).

-In the chosen coordinate system, the motion of the $\mathrm{Q}$-ellipsoids birth points upon deformation of the cubic cell will occur exclusively along the $k_x$ axis and can be described by the first non-zero element of the diagonal matrix, inverse to the matrix $\mathcal{D}_\theta$ according to Eq. (\ref{eq:lfp_location_0-5pi}):
+In the chosen coordinate system, the $\mathrm{Q}$-ellipsoids birth points upon deformation of the cubic cell will only move along the $k_x$ axis, and their coordinates can be described by the first non-zero element of the diagonal matrix, inverse to the matrix $\mathcal{D}_\theta$ according to Eq. (\ref{eq:lfp_location_0-5pi}):